-Applies to patients with S/S of acute respiratory distress, secondary to asthma, COPD, and inhalation injury I-99 Skill/Medication limitation
+Applies to patients with S/S of acute respiratory distress, secondary to asthma, COPD, and inhalation injury

-1) Administer O2 at high flow rates to all patients in severe respiratory distress.
-This is especially true if pulse oximetry is not available.

-2) Consider the use of SVN therapy via in line BVM system in patients who are tiring or are appearing to have decreased tidal volumes.

-3) The use of epinephrine in patients 50 years or greater or with known coronary artery disease requires Medical Control input.

-4) Do not delay definitive therapy to establish IV.

-5) Obtain an IO if no IV access and patient is in extremis.

-6) Epinephrine IM is indicated for use in bronchospasm i.e. bronchiolitis and asthma

-7) Magnessium is for bronchospasm / asthma only NOT COPD

-8) Apply ETC02 measuring device for all patients with compromised airway or in cardiopulmonary arrest.

-9) Not in the I-99 Scope of practice
+- 1) Administer O2 at high flow rates to all patients in severe respiratory distress.
+This is especially true if pulse oximetry is not available. - 2) Consider the use of SVN therapy via in line BVM system in patients who are tiring or are appearing to have decreased tidal volumes. - 3) The use of epinephrine in patients 50 years or greater or with known coronary artery disease requires Medical Control input. - 4) Do not delay definitive therapy to establish IV. - 5) Obtain an IO if no IV access and patient is in extremis. - 6) Epinephrine IM is indicated for use in bronchospasm i.e. bronchiolitis and asthma - 7) Magnessium is for bronchospasm / asthma only NOT COPD - 8) Apply ETC02 measuring device for all patients with compromised airway or in cardiopulmonary arrest. - 9) Consider 12 Lead EKG to rule out Cardiac causes